-Strike 1: Device will be confiscated by a staff member and given to the principal.
-Principal will return the device only to a parent.
+Strike 2: Device will be confiscated by a staff member and given to the principal.
+Principal will only return the device to the parent who must come into school to retrieve it.

-Strike 2: "Strike 1" consequences will be followed.
-In addition, the student will face a technology suspension for a period of time to be determined by the principal.
+Strike 3: In addition to strikes 1 & 2, a technology suspension may be instituted for a period of time to be determined by the principal.
 During this time, the student will not be able to use any school or personal electronic devices at school.
-All digital work will either be done by hand or completed away from school.
+All digital work will either be done by hand or away from school.